Acropolis Entrance ✨

 Includes:

-• Guided tour of the Acropolis & Parthenon
+- Guided tour of the Acropolis & Parthenon

-• Skip-the-line entry
+- Skip-the-line entry

-• Guide in English, Spanish, French, German, or Italian
+- Guide in English, Spanish, French, German, or Italian

-45 €
+67 €

 Includes:

-40 €
+78 €

 Main Entrance – the Propylaea Gate

 One practical advantage of the Main Entrance is its proximity to the Acropolis car park on Rovertou Galli Street.
 Visitors arriving by taxi, ride-share, or private vehicle will find the drop-off area most convenient for this gate.
 From the drop-off point, it is a short, mostly level walk to the ticket-check area before the path ascends through the Propylaea.
+A dedicated wheelchair-accessible elevator is located on the northwest side of the hill, approximately 350 meters from the main entrance, providing step-free access for visitors with disabilities and their companions.

 During peak season, expect wait times of roughly 25 to 40 minutes at the Propylaea gate.
 In shoulder months or early mornings, that drops to approximately 10 to 15 minutes.
-The Main Entrance also provides the only step-free route to the hilltop, with an elevator and chairlift reserved for visitors with disabilities and their companions.

 Southeast Entrance – the Theatre of Dionysus Gate